Azamara Club Cruises

 The modest size and high crew-to-passenger ratio of the Azamara twins produce a more personalized and attentive level of service than their larger Celebrity cousins.

-There are no plans to expand the fleet beyond Azamara Journey and Azamara Quest.
+There are no firm plans to expand the fleet beyond Azamara Journey and Azamara Quest.